NickGrichine/NHL-Stats-Comparison/README.md

 You can view it here:
 👉 **https://nickgrichine.github.io/NHL-Players-Comparison/**

-## 📌 Next Steps
+## 📌 Next Steps / Future Features
-- Add more interactive features
+- Implement usage of an API to allow real-time stats updates
 - Add a feature to be able to switch to comparing teams instead of individual players
-- Expand styling for more polish
+- Expand styling for more polish and add more interactive features